fastapi/fastapi-cli/README.md

 ---

-Run FastAPI applications from the command line with FastAPI CLI. 🚀
+Run and manage FastAPI apps from the command line with FastAPI CLI. 🚀

 ## Description